thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## What's a join clause and why is it useful?

-In SQL, **join clause** is an optional part of a `SELECT` command that combines rows from two or more tables by joining on columns that are common to each.
+In SQL, a **join clause** is an optional part of a `SELECT` command that combines rows from two or more tables by joining on columns that are common to each.
 The combined rows can be viewed or even saved to a new table.
 The following is an example of a join clause.

 **NOTE:** Type the `\x auto` REPL command to automatically use PostgreSQL's extended display mode.